Shengfeng233/PINN-MPI/README.md

 The spatiotemporal parallel physics-informed neural networks are called STPINNs, in this repository, both the implementation of STPINN-NS and STPINN-RANS are presented.

-The data are uploaded in the CFD_data through git_lfs.
+The data are uploaded in the CFD_data through git_lfs, or you can access the data through <https://drive.google.com/drive/folders/1thZ8X0d-DFc-bgGcw7G76UCBJSdsbfFl?usp=sharing>.

 Annotations are written in both English and Chinese.